taehwanyoon/geopy/README.md

 # geopy
 `geopandas, shapely`

-## Introduction to python GIS practice
+Reference: *Introduction to python GIS practice*
+Goal: use it for geodata+userinfo data mining